dialpad/dialtone/.github/pull_request_template.md

 <!--- Tick or place an `x` for the type of change.
 Should match the type in the commit message / PR title
 in https://github.com/dialpad/dialtone/blob/staging/.github/COMMIT_CONVENTION.md -->

-### These types will increment the version number on release
+These types will increment the version number on release:

 - [ ] Fix
 - [ ] Feature
 - [ ] Performance Improvement
 - [ ] Refactor

-### These types will not increment the version number, but will still deploy to documentation site on release
+These types will not increment the version number, but will still deploy to documentation site on release:

 - [ ] Documentation
 - [ ] Build system